oatlog/oatlog/doc/report/main.typ

 === Magic sets

-#TODO[Since oatlog/egglog is a superset of datalog, this should be possible, right?]
+#TODO[Since oatlog/egglog is a superset of Datalog, this should be possible, right?]

 #TODO[we have not done this though, and it's unclear if it is useful, I guess rules can have a :magic annotation?]